mark2devel/mark2/README.md

 See [USAGE.md](USAGE.md) for details on how to use mark2

-## NOTICE!
+## NOTICE

-mark2 is currently not functioning fully in this port.
-As of now, you can do some basic stuff like connect to already running servers and some of the functions work, but you cannot start new servers yet.
+mark2 is currently not fully functional in this port.
+Errors are going to happen due to how old mark2 code was.
+Please report them.

 ## Features